 Of course, before his arrest, things hadn't exactly been going swimmingly for Muller.
 Prior to becoming a potential felon, Muller had served as a Marine, according to court documents.
-He was diagnosed with bipolar disorder and suffered from psychosis, but graduated Harvard Law and joined the California Bar in 2011.
+He was diagnosed with bipolar disorder and suffered from psychosis (which his attorney speciously blamed for his behavior), but graduated from Harvard Law and joined the California Bar in 2011.
 He was suspended two years later for failing to pay his bar dues.

-This year, Muller was disbarred after he took money for a client's green card application he never filed.
+Muller was disbarred after he took money for a client's green card application he never filed.
 By then, however, it seems that Muller had given up on the law.
-The Supreme Court's decision focuses mostly on the Bar's failed attempts to track the lawyer down in order to discipline him.
+The court's decision focuses mostly on the Bar's failed attempts to track the lawyer down in order to discipline him.